xensteda/Kaneohe-Bay-Air-Race/README.md

-# The Flightgear Kaneohe Bay Air Race
+# The Kaneohe Bay Air Race
 Air race course in Hawaii for Flightgear Flight Simulator.

 This course is designed to be like the Red Bull Air Race tournaments.